Dragon Quest IV: Critical response

 Dragon Quest IV was awarded "Best Game Grand Prize" and "Best RPG Game" in Famitsu magazine's 1990 Best Hit Game Awards.
 It was also awarded "Best Challenge" and 2nd place "Best Overall Game" (NES) in 1993 by Nintendo Power.

 In 1997 Electronic Gaming Monthly editors ranked Dragon Warrior IV the 58th best console video game of all time, calling it "easily the best RPG ever released for the NES - in the U.S. or Japan."
 They particular cited the epic length of the game's quest.
 In August 2008, Nintendo Power ranked Dragon Quest IV the 18th best Nintendo Entertainment System video game, describing it as the peak of the NES' Dragon Quest series and praising it for its innovative five-act story that made it one of their favourite old-school role-playing games.
 Readers of Famitsu voted the game as the 14th best game of all time in a 2006 poll.
 In particular, critics noticed with interest that the game's third chapter, Torneko's, departed largely from standard RPGs by making the only goal to collect money and by allowing players to have Torneko simply working in an in-game store.

-Dragon Quest IV: Chapters of the Chosen was a nominee for Best RPG on the Nintendo DS in IGN's 2008 video game awards.
+Dragon Quest IV: Chapters of the Chosen was a nominee for Best RPG on the Nintendo DS in IGNs 2008 video game awards.
 Critics pointed out that the game may feel outdated, especially to players not accustomed to Dragon Quest games, but that some of the characters, such as Ragnar, make the game stand out of the recent JRPGs.
-"Ragnar McRyan is in no way a character designed off the back of some intense Japanese schoolgirl demographic focus testing", wrote Eurogamer's Simon Parkin, pleased.
+"Ragnar McRyan is in no way a character designed off the back of some intense Japanese schoolgirl demographic focus testing", wrote Eurogamers Simon Parkin, pleased.